italia/design-react-kit/README.EN.md

 ### Requirements

 * NodeJS
-* npm@5+
+* Yarn

 ## Getting started

-Clone the repo and run `npm run storybook` to start the development server.
+Clone the repo and run `yarn storybook` to start the development server.
-A script takes care of running the `npm install` command needed to install dependencies.
+A script takes care of running the `yarn install` command needed to install dependencies.

 Storybook will therefore be available at http://localhost:6006